jborean93/winrm-cert-auth/README.md

 + it can only be mapped to a local Windows user, no domain accounts
 + the username and password must be mapped to the certificate, if the password changes, the cert will need to be re-mapped
++ an administrator on the Windows host can retrieve the local user password through the certificate mapping
 + the HTTP libraries used by `psrp` and `winrm` do not support
   + encrypted private keys, they must be stored without encryption
   + certs and private keys stored as a var, they must be a file